AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     c.
 When prompted, review the subscription pricing information and accept the terms and conditions.

         You only need to subscribe, review the subscription pricing information, and accept the terms and conditions in the marketplace before proceeding to the next step.
 You would not move on to the configuration steps in the marketplace.
+Note that to use the latest CoPilot add-on features, you must also subscribe to the `Aviatrix Secure Networking Platform 2208-Universal Subscription`_.

 2. In Aviatrix Controller, do one of the following to begin the deployment process: